The Ultimate Resource List to Help You Move Abroad

 Babbel: If you are looking for an interactive app or website to learn a language, I definitely would recommend Babbel.
 I like how that it teaches you vocabulary and then quizzes you in a mix-and-match format.
 There are many European languages you can choose from such as French, Spanish, and Italian.
 I personally tried using this software for myself when learning French and really enjoyed it.

 Hello Chinese: This is a mobile app that is specific to learning Mandarin for beginners.
 After trying out many apps, I have found Hello Chinese was the one that helped me the most to learn Chinese.
 It covers all four aspects of learning a language – reading, writing, speaking and listening.
-It will teach you vocabulary, quiz you on it, asks you to repeat the sentence via microphone and show you the strokes to writing the characters.
+It will teach you vocabulary, quiz you on it, asks you to repeat the sentence via a microphone and show you the strokes to writing the characters.
 I highly recommend it!

-Language learning should not be a lonesome activity.
+Language learning should not be lonesome activity.
 You can reach out to the community to make it more collaborative and to learn together!

 Conversation Exchange: This website can help you find a partner who wants to practice language with you as a partnership.
 You can choose which language you are fluent in, what language you want to learn, and in which region.
 Then you can contact that person directly and help one another to improve!
 In the past, I have always used this website to make new friends in a new city and at the same time, have an accountable partner.